 Both Teachable and Kajabi allow you to add a native comments area to your lessons.
 The comments area sits nicely below the content in a lesson and your students can ask questions or seek feedback by leaving a comment.

-In addition, Kajabi allows you to create a community forum.
+In addition, Kajabi allows you to create a community area.
 A Community is a separate area on your website that you can sell access to either separately or as part of your membership site.

 Within a community, members can participate in an existing discussion or they can start a new one.
 They can also send private messages to the admin or to other members.